PcapPlusPlus/pcapplusplus.github.io/docs/features.md

 PF_RING™ is a new type of network socket that dramatically improves the packet capture speed.
 It's providing high-speed packet capture, filtering and analysis (taken from [ntop's website](https://www.ntop.org/products/packet-capture/pf_ring/)).

 PcapPlusPlus provides a clean and simple C++ wrapper API for [Vanilla PF_RING](https://www.ntop.org/products/packet-capture/pf_ring/).
-Currently only Vanilla PF_RING is supported which provides significant performance improvement in comparison to libpcap or Linux kernel, but [PF_RING Zero Copy](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) (which allows kernel bypass and zero-copy of packets from NIC to user-space) is not supported.
+Currently only Vanilla PF_RING is supported which provides significant performance improvement in comparison to libpcap or Linux kernel, but [PF_RING Zero Copy](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) (which allows kernel bypass and zero-copy of packets from NIC to user-space) is not yet supported.

 In order to compile PcapPlusPlus with PF_RING you need to: